-During the full year ended 31 December 2013, no shares were issued.
+During the full year ended 31 December 2014, 105,973,000 ordinary shares were issued.
+Details are set out in Note 16.

-NOTE 24: EVENTS SUBSEQUENT TO REPORTING DATE
+NOTE 22: EVENTS SUBSEQUENT TO REPORTING DATE

-No matters have arisen in the interval between the end of the full year and the date of this report of a material or unusual nature likely, in the opinion of the directors of the Company, to significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group, in future financial years.
+No matters other than as set out below have arisen in the interval between the end of the full year and the date of this report of a material or unusual nature likely, in the opinion of the directors of the Company, to significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group, in future financial years.